My Rating ~ Three and a half stars

 But in the wrong hands gene-editing is the most deadly weapon in history.
 Killer T is a synthetic virus with a ninety per cent mortality rate, and the terrorists who created it want a billion dollars before they’ll release an antidote…

-Thank you so much to Hachette Australia for providing me with a copy of this book, in exchange for an honest review!
+Many thanks to Allen and Unwin for providing me with this copy of Killer T in exchange for an honest review.